FeverC0de/FeverC0de/README.md

 ## Very Cool Projects
 Here you can find some of my favorite projects
 - 🔗 [N Body Simulation ](https://github.com/FeverC0de/N_Body_Simulation) — Really cool super optimized n-body simulation, you can read my blog post about it [here](https://feverc0de.github.io/posts/n-body-shenanigans/)
-- 🔗 [CollegeLLM Project] — Got too tired checking the unorganized online caffeteria menu, as well as my major requirements, so I created a programme where an LLM can answer questions about my college through a website
+- 🔗 [Geospatial Economic Data Visualizer] — Made an app which automatically detects where you are in the world, and displays relevant economic data, handy to get quick insights once you land in a new country as an Economist
 - 🔗 [Drawing Guesser](https://github.com/FeverC0de/what-you-drawing) — An AI model that can try to guess any drawing you make.
-[Working on deploying this project]
+[Try it out here](https://feverc0de.github.io/what-you-drawing/)

 ---